Table of Contents

 - How to download the PMAY application form?

 - Key facts about PMAY

 - Banks eligible to provide PMAY home loan

 - List of state-level nodal agencies for PMAY-U

-Launched on June 1, 2015, the PM Awas Yojana targets to eliminate India’s housing shortage by focusing on urban, as well as rural areas, thus, having its two components – PMAY Urban and PMAY Rural – which are formally known as the Pradhan Mantri Awas Yojana-Shahri and the Pradhan Mantri Awas Yojana-Gramin.
+Launched on June 1, 2015, the PM Awas Yojana targets to eliminate India’s housing shortage by focusing on urban, as well as rural areas.
+It has two components – PMAY Urban and PMAY Rural – which are formally known as the Pradhan Mantri Awas Yojana-Shahri and the Pradhan Mantri Awas Yojana-Gramin.

 PMAY Gramin aka PMAY Rural

 To address the housing shortage in rural areas, where a large part of India’s population still lives, in spite of the tremendous urbanisation in this agriculture-centric economy, the union government restructured the Indira Awas Yojana (IAY) into the Pradhan Mantri Awas Yojana-Gramin (PMAY-G), with effect from April 1, 2016, after certain gaps were identified during the concurrent evaluations and the performance audit by the Comptroller and Auditor General of India (CAG) in 2014.

 The PMAY-G (or PMAY Rural) programme aims to replace the kuccha homes (dwellings made of mud, using straw-like materials for thatching, which are not appropriate to live in, in extreme weather conditions) in India’s villages, with pucca homes (dwellings made of enduring materials like brick, cement and iron, etc., which provide protection against all weather and which have a long life span).